 Google’s biggest and most popular product is their search engine, and in terms of raw functionality, it’s difficult to find one better.
 The problem, however, is the fact that anyone using their search engine will undoubtedly have their information logged and used for targeted advertisement.
 Luckily, there are a few options available that offer much more privacy.
 DuckDuckGo, a US-based metasearch engine, promises users full privacy and anonymity while searching online.
 StartPage, Qwant, and SwissCows are also decent alternatives, although overall search results can vary greatly.

 Android is the world’s most popular mobile operating system, but most versions of Android circulating at the moment are intrinsically tied in with Google’s services, meaning that they’re able to track what a user is doing on their device.
 While it’s difficult to break away from Android completely, it’s possible to find versions of Android that either limit Google’s reach, or remove it entirely.
 LineageOS is a great example of a comfortable middle ground, offering stock Android with the option of limiting Google services greatly.
-For those that want to break away from Google completely, GrapheneOS is a good choice, along with CalyxOS – they will all mostly work the same, allowing the user to enjoy any Android apps, even those that offer video poker in Afghanistan.
+For those that want to break away from Google completely, GrapheneOS is a good choice, along with CalyxOS – they will all mostly work the same, allowing the user to enjoy any Android apps.

 Gmail has long been at the forefront of email technology and has become one of the leading providers of reliable email.
 But Google is also known for scanning emails and using the information contained within to build a more fleshed-out user profile.
 The first step for many moving into a more private online life is finding a more secure email.
 Tutanota, an email provider based in Germany, is an excellent choice with a focus on security and privacy.
 Another good option is Protonmail, which is housed in secure servers in Switzerland, which has some of the strongest privacy laws in the world.